loganswartz/polychrome.nvim/README.md

 That example shows off the `rgb` and `oklch` helper commands, but quite a few more color systems are supported:

- * RGB hex string (vim natively supports; just pass as a normal string)
+ * RGB hex string (Neovim natively supports; just pass as a normal string)
  * Raw RGB values (the `rgb` helper)
  * Linear (non-gamma-corrected) RGB (`lrgb`)
  * HSL (`hsl`)